mlbench/mlbench.github.io/_posts/2020-10-02-nlp-translation.md

 Machine translation is one branch of NLP, and consists of having automated model capable of translating text from one language to another in a few seconds.

-In this blog post, we analyze the performance increase brought by distribution for two different Machine Translation models: an LSTM variant (GNMT) and an attention based model (Transformer).
+In this blog post, we analyze the performance increase brought by distributed training for two different Machine Translation models: an LSTM variant (GNMT) and an attention based model (Transformer).

 <!--more-->